Chhaylayh/UTD_CS_Project/04. Fall 2024/CS 4348 - Operating Systems Concepts/Project 01/Readme.txt

 Explain how to compile and run your project
 	- Save logger.py, encryption.py and driver.py in the same directory
-    - Run driver.py with the log file name as an argument.
+    - Run driver.py with the log file name as an argument: python driver.py log.txt
-    - Example:
-        python driver.py log.txt

 Include any other notes that the TA may need